Alex-r6/Phone_shop/README.md

 ___
 # Functionality
-* On the main page, you can view phone models, go to the detailed phone view page, and the search and filter functions by category are also implemented.
+* On the main page, you can view phone models, go to the detailed phone view page, and also perform search by categories.

 ![main](readme_img/main.png)
-* On the detailed view page, you can view the characteristics of the phone, write a comment to the phone, watch a video about the phone, and also send the phone to the trash-bin.
+* On the detailed view page, you can view the characteristics of the phone, write a comment, watch a video, and also send the phone to the cart.
 ![bin](readme_img/info_phone.png)
-* You can read news from the world of phones.
+* In blog you can read news from the world of phones.
 ![blog](readme_img/blog.png)
-* On the cart page, you can place an order for goods.
-Empty the cart, change the quantity of goods.
+* On the cart page, you can place an order for goods, change the quantity of goods, discard order.
 ![bin](readme_img/bin.png)
-* You can ask us your question.
+* In FAQ section you can ask your questions.
 ![faq](readme_img/faq.png)
-* Також на проекті можна додавати змінювати товари  або робити інші маніпуцяції з даними за допомогою адмінки.Для цього на проекті реалізован Django Admin
+* Project also allows to add/change goods, or perform other operations with data with the help of admin.
+For these purposes Django Admin is used.
 ![admin](readme_img/admin.png)